Minority games played by arbitrageurs on the energy market: The Energy Market in Terms of Minority Games

-with $s^i(\mu^t)$ denoting the decision of agent $i$ according to strategy $s$, given information $\mu$ at time $t$, so $s^i(\mu^t)\cdot[I-R(A^t)]$ denotes the payoff at time $t$ in the past.
+with $s^i(\mu^t)$ denoting the decision of agent $i$ according to strategy $s$, given information $\mu$ at time $t$, so $s^i(\mu^t)\cdot[I-R(A^t + \eta^t)]$ denotes the payoff at time $t$ in the past.
 In comparing the score of his different strategies, the agent uses for all of them (usually for both if $S=2$) the actual value $A^t$ that was measured when he decided in favor of one strategy at time $t$.
 In the evaluation he therefore neglects the change in $A^t$ caused by himself if he had chosen another strategy than the actually chosen one.
 (This error of the order of $1/N$ need not be negligible in certain cases.)
 At time $t+1$ he chooses the strategy that would have been the best one in hindsight according to his evaluation.
 Additionally, in section~\ref{sec: GC} we will implement a certain degree of risk aversion by a constraint that an agent only takes a decision if the expected payoff lies above some threshold $\epsilon$, otherwise he refrains from playing at this time step.

-{\bf Observables.} Our main observables are the expected amount of arbitrage $\langle A\rangle$ and the variance in the amount of arbitrage $\sigma_A^2 \equiv \langle A^2 \rangle - \langle A \rangle^2$, averaged over time, as a function of the model parameters $N,P,\eta$, risk aversion $\epsilon$ and price function $R$.
+{\bf Observables.} Our main observables are the expected amount of arbitrage $\langle A\rangle$ and the variance in the amount of arbitrage $\sigma_A^2 \equiv \langle A^2 \rangle - \langle A \rangle^2$, averaged over time, as a function of the model parameters $N,P$, risk aversion $\epsilon$, price function $R$, and the choice of the external imbalances $\{\eta^t\}$.
 We measure the resulting distribution of $A$, and, importantly, the associated fluctuations $\sigma_A$ and their scaling.
 The main interest is in the dependence of $\sigma_A$ on the model parameters.
 Large fluctuations may lead to outliers in the amount of arbitrage and induce an exhaustion of the reserve energy.